 The experience is not unlike those that happen during yoga or meditation.
-By calming the mind and focusing on breathing, patients can actually control some of the “behind-the-scenes” functions of the body.
+By calming the mind and focusing on breathing and relaxing muscles, patients can actually control some of the “behind-the-scenes” functions of the body.
 This, in turn, can be used to reduce the body’s stress response.
 Connecting cognitive abilities with involuntary body functions can help people to retrain their bodies on how to react to stress.

 One way this happens is through visualization.
 The patient is able to see body functions and measurements occurring on a screen in real-time.
 Becoming aware of the body’s reaction to different stressors is the first step.
-From there, a person can begin to visualize a different way for their body to respond to a particular stressor.
-One might notice an increase in heart rate on the monitor and then use deep breathing to slow down one’s heart rate.
-In this way, a person is able to retrain the body’s natural response using conscious techniques.
+From there, a biofeedback therapist can use any one of multiple approaches, including breathing, guided imagery, or relaxation, to retrain the body’s natural response using conscious techniques.